TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 - Others.

-&nbsp;&nbsp;&nbsp;&nbsp;The **CryptoMañana (CryptoManana) cryptography framework** provides object-oriented components for each of the above use cases and a huge set of standard realizations.
+&nbsp;&nbsp;&nbsp;&nbsp;The **CryptoMañana (CryptoManana) cryptography framework** provides object-oriented components for each of the above use cases and has a huge set of available realizations.

 ### [](#basic-methods){:.book_mark}Basic Methods ###